 Poor Tom Golisano.
 I read his story in the national news a few days ago.

-Tom purchased a vacation home in Maine, and now he claims that he cannot enjoy it because his Canadian neighbors of his are making life miserable for himself and his family.
+Tom purchased a vacation home in Maine, and now he claims that he cannot enjoy it because his Canadian neighbors are making life miserable for himself and his family.

 When he is not there, they hang out on his lawn.
 They scatter when he arrives on the scene to chase them away, but by then the damage is done and the yard is a complete mess – it is in no condition to play Frisbee on or have a picnic with the grandchildren.